Pants rise is an important factor of petite clothing, especially when it comes to petite jeans, petite pants and petite jumpsuits.

 Now, why should we care about the rise in petite size measurements, after all?
 Because rise can work for you or against you.
 On one hand, you can use rise to your advantage by changing your perceived dimensions.
 On the other hand, choosing the wrong type of rise will make you look disproportional.
 This applies to anyone regardless of their height, and it is especially important to petite size measurements.
 It determines where your pants sit on your body, which in turn creates your perceived waistline.
 In petite fashion, the ultimate goal is to play with proportion and trick the eye to believe our waistline is higher and thus assume our legs are longer.

-Generally speaking (with an exception which we will address a little bit later), high waisted style is very flattering to petite women.
+Generally speaking (with an exception which we will address a little bit later), high waisted petite jeans is very flattering to short women.
 They extend your legs and make them look longer, because of the elevated waistline.
 Additionally, they are also more comfortable to wear especially when you sit down.
 You probably do not like to show your under panties when you sit down or bend, and you do not have to worry about that if you are wearing high waisted style.
 All this can explain why high waisted style is making a huge come back in recent years.
 As you have seen in various blogs and fashion magazines, they have been very popular amongst celebrities and models, and have been recommended by many stylists for good reasons (Read Top 6 Wardrobe of Stylish Petite Women).
 For petite girls in particular, most of us want our legs to appear longer, and high rise jeans does the best job in terms of adding a few inches to our height.
 When choosing the best high waisted jeans for short women, one thing you should keep in mind is the color.
 If you are slim and do not have concerns around your waist or belly area, then you have plenty of choices in terms of colors from lighter wash to even white color, which could all look great on you.
 On the other hand, not everyone has 25″ waist and some of us prefer not to accentuate the waist area, especially if your body is apple shape.
 Because of the extended waistband, high waisted jeans in darker colors are more flattering to girls who want their mid section to appear smaller.

 Now, let’s talk about the exception- that is you happen to have short torso body type, then high waisted style is not the best for you.
 For the short torso body type, your goal should be to balance out your short torso and make it look longer.
 High waisted style does the opposite for you.
 Low rise pants or mid rise pants both can make your torso longer, however, because you are petite and we don’t want the low rise design to make your legs too short, mid rise is preferable.
 A pair of mid rise pants will do the job the flatter your short torso without reducing too much of your leg length (after all, we do still want to look taller than we are!)
 Read more tips and tricks on How to Dress if You are Petite and Have Short Torso.